electronicsguy/ESP8266/HTTPSRedirect/README.md

 5. As it stands, it will work as-is with my copy of the Spreadsheet and Google calendar.
 It will write to it and read from it.
 But you won't be able to modify it yourself.
 In order to create a copy of the sheet for yourself so that you can modify it, follow the steps for server side below.

 ## Server side
-You need to be familiar with the basics of javascript (on which Google script is based) as well as the basics of using Google Apps Script editor to publish your own scripts.
+You need to be familiar with the basics of Javascript (on which Google-script is based) as well as the basics of using Google Apps Script editor to publish your own scripts.
 Refer to the guide here: [apps-script-tutorial](https://developers.google.com/apps-script/articles).

 (Copy of spreadsheet)
 (calendar)